 Central Buenos Aires

-This is one of the pedestrian streets in central Buenos Aires.
+Here are some images including the pedestrian streets in central Buenos Aires.
 It is very much like a European city but unfortunately the people seem to let it go to their head.
 Somehow they were proud of their country but not that it was in South America.
 I once asked for avocados in a supermarket and they said in an insulted tone of voice that such things are for “Indios”, not for them.
 And my Spanish was often “corrected” by them to mimic the Buenos Aires dialect where “yo voy a la playa” becomes “zjo voyzsh a lah playzha”.
 This attitude is resented by many other South American who consider the Portenos as they are known, as the “ugly Americans” of the southern hemisphere.

 Street performing in Argentina

 The economic crisis that hit a few years later might have humbled them a little though.
 Even when I was there it was tough for the local performers.
 They made most of their money during the “Temporada” which is their summer vacation time Jan.-Feb.
 Most of the performers would leave Buenos Aires, where Recoleta Park is their main performing space, for coastal vacation towns, which I visited, like Pinamar, San Bernardo, Santa Therasita and Villa Gesell.
 They tended to stake out a pitch and would fight off any other performers who would dare to try their chosen town.
 I regret that I didn’t take photos in these palces but I didn’t want to drag my camera to the beach during the day where it could get full of sand or stolen.
 And when performing, I had enough other things to carry and worry about.

 I traveled through and just tried some small solo shown not having props or costumes for a proper show which was especially tough since many local groups did 2 hour long mega-shows with many performers.
 Nearly all the performers were friendly with me once they realized I was not staying around long.
 Most were also curious to hear about the European street scene.
 Unfortunately, most of the performers seemed to regard their colleagues as threatening competitors to be avoided.
 The highlight of my European performances, on the other hand, have always been getting together with other performers at big festivals.
 It’s like a big Gypsy family in a way but this feeling of comradeship was missing in Argentina.